 Notice if you feel wired but tired.
 If you don’t have a lot of energy to do things but you can’t shut down and just go to sleep, then spend some time focusing on recovering.

-Try this: Do yoga for a week (click here to see my free yoga classes on YouTube), an adrenal repair plan, or address any other stresses in your life that may be causing excessive cortisol release.
+Try this: Do yoga for a week, an adrenal repair plan, or address any other stresses in your life that may be causing excessive cortisol release.

 2. Not Digesting Enough Nutrients

 Your digestion improves tremendously when your sympathetic nervous system shuts down and the parasympathetic takes over.
 Cycling between these two systems will give you a huge edge in the gym and out of the gym.